n3kcr0n/chromeExtenstionTest/README.md

+Cyber Monitor:
-Playwright Chrome Extension Test Project
+Playwright Chrome/Edge Extension Test Project
 This project demonstrates how to test a Chrome Extension using Playwright with a custom fixture setup.
-It simulates extension behavior and validates functionality across various test cases in a Chromium environment.
+This simulates extension behavior and validates functionality across various test cases in a Chromium environment.

+Assumption: Demonstrate an actual user login scenario from a browser extension from normal login attemps upto negative login attemps and security.
+The extension also demonstrate and detect if the password of the user needs some attention to be updated to have best possible combination.

+Test scenario coverage includes:
+*Performance(loading time)
+*UI(Element validations)
+*Functional(logins) for both positive and negative path *Security (login attemp using malicious scripts)
+\*API (Create,Read,Update,Patch,Delete Functionality)

 Note:
 Playwright currently supports Chromium-based browsers with Manifest V3 extensions.